 Comparing home prices is as much art as it is science.

 A good realtor should be able to help you with this.
 You want to compare the price of houses in the area where you’re looking to make sure you don’t end up overpaying.
-Houses in the same general area can vary widely according to size, condition, amount of land, and other factors.
+Homes in the same general area can vary widely according to size, condition, amount of land, and other factors.

 Your real estate agent should be able to assist you in navigating through these waters to make sure you spend the right amount of money on the right property and negotiate the right price.